ECP-WarpX/impactx/docs/source/usage/workflows/add_element.rst

 In ImpactX, one can easily add new beamline elements as a user.
 There are multiple ways to add new elements to ImpactX, you can pick the one that fits your needs best.

+The workflows described here apply both for thin kicks or thick elements.
+Thick elements can also use soft-edged fringe fields (see `existing soft-edged elements for implementation details <https://github.com/ECP-WarpX/impactx/tree/development/src/particles/elements>`__).

 Python Programmable Element
 ---------------------------